influxdata/docs-v2/content/influxdb/clustered/install/deploy.md

 InfluxDB Clustered uses an `AppInstance` Kubernetes custom resource (CR) to configure and deploy your InfluxDB Cluster.
-Installing a CR requires cluster-wide permissions and may cause `kubectl` to fail if you do not have those permissions in your cluster.
+Installing a `CustomResourceDefinition` (CRD) requires cluster-wide permissions and may cause `kubectl` to fail if you do not have those permissions in your cluster.

 `kubit` uses your local `kubectl` credentials to install CRs.